DOMjudge/domjudge/doc/manual/shadow.rst

 * Expose external ID's in the API for both configuration and live data, i.e. problems, teams, etc. as well as submissions, judgings and runs.
-* Add a *Shadow Differences* item to the jury menu and homepage for admins.
+* Add a *Shadow Differences* and *External Contest Sources* item to the jury menu and homepage for admins.
 * Expose additional information in the submission overview and detail pages.

 You can also set the *external_ccs_submission_url* to a URL template.
 If you set